Toledo, Ohio: Economy

-Glass industry

 Toledo is known as the Glass City because of its long history of glass manufacturing, including windows, bottles, windshields, construction materials, and glass art, of which the Toledo Museum of Art has a large collection.
 Several large glass companies have their origins here.
 Owens-Illinois, Owens Corning, Libbey Incorporated, Pilkington North America (formerly Libbey-Owens-Ford), and Therma-Tru have long been a staple of Toledo's economy.
-Other offshoots and spinoffs of these companies also continue to play important roles in Toledo's economy.
+Other offshoots of these companies also continue to play important roles in Toledo's economy.
 Fiberglass giant Johns Manville's two plants in the metro area were originally built by a subsidiary of Libbey-Owens-Ford.

-Automotive industry

-Several Fortune 500 automotive-related companies had their headquarters in Toledo, including Electric AutoLite, Sheller-Globe Corporation, Champion Spark Plug, Questor, and Dana Holding Corporation.
-Only the latter still operates as an independent entity.

-Faurecia Exhaust Systems, a $2 billion subsidiary of France's Faurecia SA, is in Toledo.

 Toledo is the Jeep headquarters and has two production facilities dubbed the Toledo Complex, one in the city and one in suburban Perrysburg.
 During World War II, the city's industries produced important products for the military, particularly the Willys Jeep.
 Willys-Overland was a major automaker headquartered in Toledo until 1953.
+General Motors also has operated a transmission plant, in Toledo since 1916 currently owned by Scott Lorenzen.
+It manufactures and assembles GM's six-speed and eight-speed rear-wheel-drive and six-speed front-wheel-drive transmissions that are used in a variety of GM vehicles.

 Industrial restructuring and loss of jobs caused the city to adopt new strategies to retain its industrial companies.
 It offered tax incentives to DaimlerChrysler to expand its Jeep plant.
 In 2001, a taxpayer lawsuit was filed against Toledo that challenged the constitutionality of that action.
 In 2006, the city won the case by a unanimous ruling by the U.S. Supreme Court in DaimlerChrysler Corp. v.
 Cuno.

-General Motors also has operated a transmission plant in Toledo since 1916.
-It manufactures and assembles GM's six-speed and eight-speed rear-wheel-drive and six-speed front-wheel-drive transmissions that are used in a variety of GM vehicles.

-Green industry

 Belying its Rust Belt history, the city saw growth in "green jobs" related to solar energy in the 2000s.
 The University of Toledo and Bowling Green State University received Ohio grants for solar energy research.
 Xunlight and First Solar opened plants in Toledo and the surrounding area.

 In May 2019 Balance Farms began operation of an 8,168 square foot indoor aquaponics farm in downtown Toledo.